-Updated Jan 14, 2023 and June 7, 2021 – Beginning in mid 2022, any product intended or marketed for infant sleep must meet a federal safety standard—a requirement that did not exist prior.
+Updated Jan 14, 2023 Beginning in mid 2022, any product intended or marketed for infant sleep must meet a federal safety standard.
 This is a result of years of ongoing recalls, complaints and government intervention.
-The CPSC Ban and Recall on Inclined Sleepers affects rockers, pillows, nappers and other sleeping devices.
-Your questions about infant sleep in rockers, carseats and sleepers are answered below.
+The CPSC Ban and Recall of Inclined Sleepers affects rockers, pillows, nappers and other sleeping devices.

-What’s going on with the CPSC Ban on Inclined Sleepers. – A Quick History
+CPSC Ban on Inclined Sleepers – A Quick History

 In January 2023, the Consumer Product Safety Commission and Fisher-Price re-announced the Recall of Rock ‘n Play Sleepers.
 The announcement originally happened in 2019 and soon extended to other brands of newborn and infant items.